-When the G3X Touch loses the GPS signal for any reason, the following will occur:
+When the G3X[TM] Touch loses the GPS signal for any reason, the following will occur:

-- A flashing red question mark will appear over the airplane icon on the map. - Any GPS dependent data fields will not be available.
+- A red 'X' will appear over the airplane icon on the map. - Any GPS dependent data fields will not be available.

 GPS Signal Lost